Bruhathkayosaurus: Size estimates

 By comparison, the titanosaur Argentinosaurus is estimated to have reached 35 m in length, and to have weighed 65–100 tonnes.
 These sauropods are known only from partial or fragmentary remains, so the size estimates are uncertain.
 Length is calculated by comparing existing bones to the bones of similar dinosaurs, which are known from more complete skeletons and scaling them up isometrically.
 However, such extrapolation can never be more than an educated guess and the length of the tail, in particular, is often hard to judge.
 Determining mass is even more difficult because little evidence of soft tissues survives in the fossil record.
 In addition, isometric scaling is based on the assumption that body proportions remain the same, which is not necessarily the case.
 In particular, the proportions of the titanosaurs are not well known, due to a limited number of relatively complete specimens.

-If the upper size estimates for Bruhathkayosaurus are accurate, it would be similar in size to the blue whale.
+If the upper size estimates for Bruhathkayosaurus are accurate, it would even rival the size of the largest recorded blue whale.
 Mature blue whales can reach 30 m in length, and the record-holder blue whale was recorded at 173 tonne, with estimates of up to 199 tonne.

 Another poorly known sauropod that shares similar size estimates to Bruhathkayosaurus is Maraapunisaurus fragillimus, which is based on a now-missing dorsal vertebra.
 In 2006, Kenneth Carpenter used Diplodocus as a guide and estimated Maraapunisaurus to be 58 m in length and weigh only about 122.4 MT.
 In 2018, however, Carpenter estimated Maraapunisaurus to be 30–32 m in length based upon comparisons with rebbachisaurids.
 In 2019, Paul gave a higher estimation of 35 to 40 m and a weight of 80 to 120 tonne.

+Paul and Larramendi (2023) suggested that Bruhathkayosaurus may have weighed within the range of 110–170 tonne, though they stated that it would have likely weighed between 110 and 130 tonne.
+Whilst its most liberal estimate was 240 tons when scaled with Patagotitan, they considered any estimate over 170 tonne to be unlikely.
+Nevertheless, Paul stressed that the idea of these 'super-sauropods' or 'land-whales' aren't as far-fetched as one would think given the long period of sauropod existence as well as their very efficient body-plan (i.e. small heads, large body, efficient ventilated air-sacs, strong and flexible muscle and bone structure, and large source of static food), indicating that the existence of 150+ ton sauropods such as Bruhathkayosaurus and Maraapunisaurus are in the realm of possibility.